 Fees are based upon a client’s ability to pay.
 A sliding fee scale is utilized for those without medical insurance coverage.
 An exception is the Intoxicated Driver Program which has a set fee and must be paid prior to assessment and treatment.
 Clients are responsible for actual costs.
 Payment plans may be available.
-Medical Assistance, Medicare or private insurance is billed when applicable.
+Medical Assistance, Medicare, or private insurance is billed when applicable.

-Services are based on funding and on availability of open appointments with staff.
+Services are based on funding and on the availability of open appointments with staff.
 A waiting list is allowable for outpatient services.

 Counseling/Therapeutic Resources - Individual and family therapy for mental health and substance abuse disorders are provided directly or through referral.
-Psychiatric and psychological services are available based on availability of appointments and funding, including the provision of Tele-health psychiatric services.
-The use of Tele-health technology to link providers and clients in different locations allows for quality psychiatric care with interactive consultation, assessment and pharmacological management with greater access and frequency.
+Psychiatric and psychological services are available based on the availability of appointments and funding, including the provision of Tele-health psychiatric services.
+The use of Telehealth technology to link providers and clients in different locations allows for quality psychiatric care with interactive consultation, assessment, and pharmacological management with greater access and frequency.
 Tele-health increases client access to psychiatric care and reduces travel time and cost for providers.

 Community Support Program (CSP) - CSP helps clients diagnosed with a severe and persistent mental illness to live independently in the community they choose, with services they feel improve their quality of life and meet their needs.
-CSP is a voluntary, recovery focused program that is very intensive.
-Services are provided in the clients’ homes and community rather than in the office, and include psychotherapy, psychiatric care, psych-social rehabilitation, medication monitoring, vocational assistance and activities of daily living skills training.
+CSP is a voluntary, recovery-focused program that is very intensive.
+Services are provided in the clients’ homes and community rather than in the office and include psychotherapy, psychiatric care, psych-social rehabilitation, medication monitoring, vocational assistance, and activities of daily living skills training.
 There is a restriction on the number of individuals that can be served by a case worker.
 Services are limited based on available funding and available case workers.

 Inpatient Treatment - Services are arranged for emergency and non-emergency psychiatric and substance abuse hospitalizations.
 The Agency may assist with admission to an appropriate hospital or treatment facility, and follow up with the client regarding discharge recommendations.